uclab-potsdam/kollisionen/README.md

 - [shepherd.js](https://github.com/shipshapecode/shepherd "shepherd.js")

 ## Credits
 The visualisations are created by Sara Akhlaq, Mark-Jan Bludau, Arran Ridley and Marian Dörk.
-They are members of Urban Complexity Lab and contributed to the project as part of the data visualisation team of the Eisenstein's House.
+They are members of Urban Complexity Lab at Fachhochschule Potsdam, and contributed as the data visualisation team of the project Eisenstein's House.

 ## License
 This project is licensed under the terms of the MIT license.
 See the [LICENSE](https://github.com/uclab-potsdam/kollisionen/blob/main/LICENSE "LICENSE") file for license rights and limitations (MIT).